-Send email announcements and reminders leading up to summer reading, and provide a link to your website for more information.
-If you’ve used Beanstack before, you already have a list of email addresses for previous participants available via reports.
-Be sure to add these emails, along with any other library email subscribers, into your preferred email platform.
-This year, consider asking recipients to forward the email to others who may be interested in summer reading.
+Send email announcements and reminders leading up to summer reading, and make sure to provide a link to your site for more information.
+Use community or school newsletters to amplify your list of recipients.
+If you’ve used Beanstack before, you have a list of email addresses for previous participants available via reports that you can add to your preferred email platform.

 Social media posts that feature eye-catching imagery see higher engagement.
 If you don’t have a graphic designer in-house, there are plenty of online tools that make it easy to create assets yourself.
 We love Canva for image banners and Animoto for easy videos.

-To get the word out beyond people that already subscribe to your emails or like your social media profiles, try sending out a press release or media advisory.
-Be sure to mention how important reading challenges are for the community and how reducing summer slide is critical now more than ever, with so many classes online.
-Send your release to local publications (newspapers, blogs, radio stations) to see if any are willing to distribute it.
+To get the word out beyond people that already subscribe to your emails or follow your social media profiles, try sending out a press release or media advisory.
+Be sure to mention how important reading challenges are for the community and how reducing summer slide is more critical now than ever.
+Send your release to local publications like newspapers, blogs, and radio stations to see if any will distribute it.

 Sponsorships and Partnerships

 Do you have sponsors for your summer reading challenge?
-If so, draft an email and social posts for your sponsors to send to their subscribers to help get more people registered for summer reading.
-If you do not have sponsors already, consider partnering with local organizations to accomplish this.
-In exchange for their help promoting summer reading, you can offer to feature their logo on the challenge landing page (Beanstack makes it easy to do!).
+If so, draft emails and social posts for your sponsors to send to their audiences to help get more people registered for summer reading.
+You can offer to feature their logo on your site's landing page to boost awareness for them, too.

 Keeping Readers Engaged

 Be sure to share your progress toward a goal at key points throughout the challenge.
-Perhaps once the first week is completed, once you reach the halfway mark, and then a countdown to the finish line.
-Messages like these will help participants appreciate the progress they’ve made so far and motivate them to do as much as they can before the end of the challenge.
+Setting up a community goal on your landing page is an easy way to keep track of your progress and motivate readers.
+Then, set points to share the community's progress, like after the first week, once you reach the halfway mark, and then a countdown to the finish line.
+Messages and updates will help motivate participates to read as much as they can before the end of the challenge.

-We tried to make sure that our recommendations were useful to all our clients, including those who do not have the budget for paid promotion.
-If you do have funds to repurpose (maybe you were planning to print paper logs, order customized bookmarks, or host a summer reading event), these are some of the ways you might use them to increase the impact of your challenge.
+We tried to make sure that our recommendations were useful to all clients, including those who do not have the budget for paid promotion.
+If you do have funds devoted to paid marketing or perhaps funds available to repurpose (maybe you were planning to print paper logs, order customized bookmarks, or host a summer reading event), here are some ways you might use them to increase the impact of your challenge.

-Instead of awarding prizes to individual readers (which may be tricky to hand out anyway, with branches closed), perhaps your summer reading challenge can donate to a charity that is working on COVID-19 relief.
-Set a community goal for everyone to read toward—you can give a penny for every minute read or a dollar for every book—it's up to you!
+Instead of simply awarding prizes to individual readers (which may be tricky to hand out anyway, with branches closed), your summer reading challenge can donate to a charity working on COVID-19 relief or a community project.
+Set a community goal tied to a donation amount—you can give a penny for every minute read or a dollar for every book—it's up to you!
 Check last year’s participation reports to get an idea of what your budget should be.
 This can be a great way to increase interest in your challenge, both from readers and from local media outlets.

 Boost Social Media Posts